heimdalljs/heimdalljs/README.md

 The overhead of time based stat collection is the cost of allocating a tiny `TypedArray`, a four element `Array`, and `performance.now()`.
-On Desktop Chrome on a 2015 era MacBook Pro this amounts to roughly 200 nano seconds.
+On Desktop Chrome on a 2015 era MacBook Pro this amounts to roughly 200 nanoseconds.
 You can easily run the benchmarks on devices you care about to see what the cost will be for you.

 The overhead of counter based collection is the cost of a method call